-Carlos Lellis is Programme Director for our Advanced Diploma in Music Production & Sound Engineering in London.
-He works closely with the team at Abbey Road Studios to design and implement the course curriculum.
-Carlos is highly experienced and brings a wealth of industry and education experience to the Institute.
-He has worked as an engineer, academic and is also a published author.
+Carlos Lellis is the Programme Director for our Advanced Diploma in Music Production & Sound Engineering in London.
+He oversees the running and delivery of the course as well as teaching across areas of the curriculum.
+Carlos was part of the small team establishing Abbey Road Institute, working closely with the Abbey Road Studios to design and create the course curriculum.
+He is highly experienced and brings a wealth of industry and education experience to the Institute.
+He has worked as an engineer, academic, and published author.
 He holds an MA in Creative Media and a diploma Summa Cum Laude from Berklee College of Music.

-Alongside working in education Carlos is an active engineer and producer, whose credits include artists such as The Navarra String Quarter, the BBC Elstree Concert Band, and Grammy Award winners Sir John Tavener and Thomas Dybdahl amongst many others.
-Prior to joining Abbey Road Institute Carlos was the course leader of an Audio Production undergraduate programme, overseeing the studies of over three hundred students each annually.
+Alongside working in education, Carlos Lellis is an active engineer and music producer whose credits include artists such as The Navarra String Quartet, the BBC Elstree Concert Band, and Grammy Award winners Sir John Tavener and Thomas Dybdahl, amongst many others.
+Before joining Abbey Road Institute, Carlos taught audio for many years.
 Some of his past students include recipients of Oscar, Grammy and Mercury Music Prize Awards.

 Jason O’Bryan is a record producer and bassist from London.
-He was a member of the Dub Pistols for over a decade and worked on the Grammy Award nominated soundtrack of Alfonso Cuarón’s’ film ‘Y Tu Mamá También’ with the band Molotov in Mexico City.
+He was a member of the Dub Pistols for over a decade and recorded and toured extensively during this time.
+Some of his career highlights include work on the Grammy Award-nominated soundtrack of Alfonso Cuarón’s’ film ‘Y Tu Mamá También’ with the band Molotov.
 Other notable credits include; composing and engineering music for the ‘Blade 2’ soundtrack with Busta Rhymes.
-Jason’s music was used in promotional trailers for the Austin Powers movie ‘International Man of Mystery’ and was also featured in the Ben Stiller movies ‘Mystery Men’ and ‘Zoolander’.
+His music has also been used in promotional trailers for the Austin Powers movie ‘International Man of Mystery’ and was also featured in the Ben Stiller movies ‘Mystery Men’ and ‘Zoolander’.

 As a remix engineer Jason has worked with a diverse range of artists including Scissor Sisters, Moby, Ian Brown, Natalie Imbruglia, Lily Allen, Korn, Limp Bizkit, Bush & Sly & Robbie, he has released output on various labels including Geffen, Def Jam, PWL and R&S.